 Some people simply place the tomatoes one to two layer deep in a covered box for ripening while others individually wrap the fruit in brown paper or a sheet of newspaper and then place in the box.
 Paper wrapping reduces the buildup of ethylene gas, which is responsible for tomato plant ripening, thereby slowing down tomato ripening.

-Either way, store the box in an area that is no less than 55 F. (13 C.) and in a place of low humidity, such as the basement or a cool garage.
-Any lower than 55 F. (13 C.), and the tomatoes will have a bland flavor.
-Tomatoes stored in temperatures of between 65-70 F. (18-21 C.) will ripen within two weeks and those stored at 55 F. (13 C.) in three to four weeks.
+Either way, store the box in an area that is no less than 55 degrees F. (13 C.) and in a place of low humidity, such as the basement or a cool garage.
+Any lower than 55 degrees F. (13 C.), and the tomatoes will have a bland flavor.
+Tomatoes stored in temperatures of between 65 and 70 degrees F. (18-21 C.) will ripen within two weeks and those stored at 55 degrees F. (13 C.) in three to four weeks.

 Humidity is a huge factor when storing the tomatoes, as they will shrivel if too low and mold if it is too high.
 For high humidity regions, try placing the tomatoes in a strainer over a pan of water.
 You can also try to extend your tomato crop harvest by removing the entire tomato vine and hanging it upside down to gradually ripen in a dark, cool basement or garage.
 Allow the fruit to ripen naturally, checking frequently and removing the tomatoes that are fully ripened as they will give off ethylene gas and speed the overall ripening of the case of tomatoes.

-Keeping them warm (to a maximum 85 F.) will rapidly bring full ripeness.
+Keeping them warm up to a maximum 85 degrees F. (29 C.) will rapidly bring full ripeness.
 Once ripe, they can keep for several weeks in the refrigerator.